Liebeck/pisco/README.md

 ``` bash
   python start.py
 ```

+## How to start knife:
+* Pisco automatically pulls and runs knife.
+It means by running ``` make run ``` knife will also start.
+* Notice: Changes in knife take 2-3 minutes to be observable by pisco!!
+If you want to see the changes directly, build and start knife yourself!!

 # Architecture
 * **Pipeline:** Main pipeline that is executed for the evaluation.
 It will be used for 3-fold cross validation and a grid search.